At a Glance

 Call progress detection

 A predictive dialer will try and screen out all calls other than live calls.
 Sytel provides software and functions to allow this to happen.
 But despite many industry claims, this is not an exact process.
-Some calls such as faxes, modems and many voicemail systems can be easily detected with minimal delay for the call.
-Other calls, especially answering machine detection require some seconds to try and work out whether a call is a person or a machine.
+Some responses such as out-of-service and many voicemail systems can be easily detected with minimal delay for the call.
+For other calls, answering machine detection (to try and work out whether the respondent is a person or a machine) can take some seconds.

 This software is available with the Sytel AI Dialer, and its rated performance is as good as any in the industry.
 But proceed with caution since the time taken on detection is the time that you are expecting a person to stay on the line, wondering who is trying to call them.
 If call quality really matters, then this kind of detection may be best turned off.

-Sytel has led the world for many years on outbound compliance.
+Sytel has led the world for many years on compliance with outbound dialing regulations.
 It has worked with the regulators in many countries to help bring in responsible controls for dialers and even today is the only vendor to actually enforce compliance in its product.
 This means for example, that if you are dialing under rules set by either the FTC in the USA or Ofcom in the UK, then Sytel enforces compliance and you don’t have to worry about non-compliance.

 Measuring predictive vs. progressive